Boards and Annual Conference Venues

 NOVEMBER 3, 2014

 image source We did something brand new at our latest Board meeting.
 For a while now, our Board has been organized into three task forces--each focused on one of the three strategic priorities of the organization.
-These have been task forces of the Board, meaning the only Board members served on them, and they have traditionally met at each of our two-day Board meetings.
-It was a risk.

 The Importance of Sharing Survey Results